lw8192/Red-Team-Rising/Windows/Readme.md

 ### Responder (not allowed on the OSCP exam, but a common pen testing tool)
 Allows you to spoof various services then capture hashes from devices that try to authenticate to those.
+Common use: poison responses during NetNTLM authentication to capture credentials.
+Might be able to relay the challenge instead of just capturing it.
+Ref: https://0xdf.gitlab.io/2019/01/13/getting-net-ntlm-hases-from-windows.html

 Install:

     git clone https://github.com/lgandx/Responder